 The complaints state that the rideshare companies held themselves out to be “safe ride” options when all along their customers were vulnerable to sexual assault.
 These complaints also say that Uber and Lyft are responsible for ignoring the allegations made by passengers.

-The claimants are alleging the rideshare companies be held accountable for the actions of their staff.
+The accusers are alleging the rideshare companies must be held accountable for the actions of their staff.
 That is, these complaints are that Uber and Lyft are held responsible for a charge called “respondeat superior.”
 During which they neglected stringent background checks.
 Plaintiffs are asking for more video surveillance in the cars and thorough background checks of drivers.

 Some states have made a ruling declaring Uber and Lyft to determine the drivers as employees.
 In which case, the rideshare companies will be liable for what drivers do during a ride.
 As independent contractors, the rideshare companies are not responsible for what drivers do on the trips.

-Uber and Lyft accident lawyers Newport Beach are making strides on behalf of their clients.
+Many attorneys are making strides on behalf of their clients.
 It is important to note that these types of cases are just beginning both at the federal and state level.
 There is no prediction of how they will move forward.
 Judges are ruling in favor of the plaintiff many times.
 That is, there are many of these cases that have adjourned.
-That is, the judges decide such evidence in support of the claimants, the plaintiffs withdraw the claims, Uber accident lawyers Newport Beach settle, or the court sends the parties into arbitration.
+That is, the judges decide such evidence in support of the claimants, the plaintiffs withdraw the claims, Uber accident lawyers settle, or the court sends the parties into arbitration.
 It is important to note that sexual assault claims against Uber and Lyft are in their infancy.
 For now, we will have to say courts are weighing decisions contingent with how much Uber and Lyft knew the passenger was at risk.
 Also, they will decide whether the companies could stop the assault.